-JUST Alternatives is a 501(c)(3) nonprofit committed to supporting victims/survivors of violence and violation, and to the advancement of promising Victim-Centered practices in justice and corrections.
-Our mission is to identify and support effective alternative approaches to reducing violence and victimization in our culture by affirming crime victims’ needs and the power of personal accountability among violent offenders.
-We strive to cultivate a broader understanding of victims’ issues, offender issues, effective corrections practices, and the relationship of each to the safety of our communities.
+JUST Alternatives is a 501(c)(3) nonprofit committed to supporting victims/survivors of violence and violation, and to the advancing of promising Victim-Centered and Offender-Accountability oriented practices in justice and corrections.
+Our mission is to identify and support effective Victim Impact- and trauma-informed approaches to reducing violence and victimization by illuminating crime victims’ needs, including the need for personal accountability and acknowledgment from offenders.
+Survivors believe that offenders should be required to understand the depth of the harms they caused, and explain themselves – without excuses.

-Our Victim/Survivor Support work is rooted in the simple power of deep, compassionate, and non-judgmental listening to victims and survivors of traumatic violence, violation, and loss.
-We know how alone they can feel in the unrelenting aftermath of violence, loss, and post-traumatic stress, and how hard it can be for victims/survivors to feel heard — by the justice system, by society, and even by close family and friends.
-We work to provide opportunities for these survivors to feel heard through supporting conversation, correspondence, or advocacy.
-We know the power of deep listening – without judgment or expectation.
-For those who need most to be heard, listening with empathy and compassion is one of the most generous gifts any of us can give.
+Our Victim/Survivor Support work is rooted in the power of deep, compassionate, and non-judgmental listening to victims and survivors of violence and violation.
+We know how deeply alone they can feel in the unrelenting aftermath of violence, loss, and post-traumatic stress, and how hard it can be for these survivors to feel heard — by the justice system, by society, and even by family and friends.
+We offer opportunities for survivors to feel heard through supportive inquiry, dialogue, and unwavering acknowledgment.

-For information on the related training and experience of Jon Wilson, the Director of JUST Alternatives, see About Us.
+For further information and a CV on trainer Jon Wilson, see About Us.

 FOR ARTICLES ON the work of JUST Alternatives, see: